 Use an analysis of Act 2 to support this statement.
 Spend a few minutes deciding on the kind of work you might like to produce for your Learner Portfolio.
-For example, you could write a one-two page explanation, mind-map the theme of ‘denial’, or create a Point-Quote-Explain chart.
+For example, you could write a mini-essay, mind-map the theme of ‘denial’, or create a Point-Quote-Explanation chart.

 In the third act, the Press arrives to cover Claire’s visit to her hometown.
 They are aware that she has offered the town money, but they don’t know anything about the condition she attached to it – and the townspeople are anxious to keep it that way!
 The schoolmaster, with the aid of some strong drink, gathers up his courage and tries to tell the press the town’s secret; unexpectedly, it is Ill himself who stops him.
 Ill has realized that he brought this situation on himself through his past actions.

 The town is planning to vote later that day on whether or not to accept Claire’s proposal and Ill tells the mayor he will abide by whatever decision is made.
 Will the town vote in favour of Claire’s proposal and kill him?
 Or will their humanist ideals and morality prevail over the lure of cash?